 The Non-Vesicular Disease Reference Laboratory Group brings together all the reference laboratories working on non-vesicular diseases at Pirbright.
-These diseases include bluetongue (BT), African horse sickness, African swine fever, morbilliviruses (peste des petits ruminants and rinderpest – which was declared eradicated in May 2011), and capripox viruses (lumpy skin disease and sheep and goat pox).
+These diseases include bluetongue (BT), African horse sickness, African swine fever, peste des petits ruminants, rinderpest (which was declared eradicated in May 2011), lumpy skin disease, sheep pox and goat pox.

 These Reference Laboratories provide an essential diagnostic and advice service to the UK Government (Defra), United Nations Food and Agriculture Organisation (FAO), European Union (EU) and the World Organisation for Animal Health (OIE).